bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image4|

 A User Task is the combination of a Task Switch Event and a User Dialog.
-When the user start working on a normal Html User Dialog the task changes its state to RESUMED.
+When the user start working on a normal HTML User Dialog the task changes its state to RESUMED.
 In case of an 'Offline Dialog' the task state is not changed before the user submits the task form.
 Then the state changes from SUSPENDED to RESUMED.
 Subsequent steps are executed